adinauer/fhbay/README.md

 * Customers
 * Articles
-* Bids on some of the articles after the insert has finished you will be redirected to the [index page](http://localhost:8080/fhbay-web/)
+* Bids on some of the articles

+After the insert has finished you will be redirected to the [index page](http://localhost:8080/fhbay-web/)

 Login